yumauri/effector-storage/README.md

 ```

 ⚠️ **BIG WARNING!**<br>
 Use this approach with caution, beware of infinite circular updates.
 To avoid them, persist _only plain values_ in storage.
 So, mapped store in `source` will not trigger update, if object in original store has changed.
+Also, you can take a look at [`updateFilter` option](https://effector.dev/docs/api/effector/createStore).

 ## TODO